Leading a Law Firm Team for Ongoing Success

 Path.
 Team members want to see how their work fits into their larger career path.
 Don’t be afraid to ask them what they see themselves doing in their next role (recognizing it could be with a different employer).
 Set the stage for these conversations by assuring them ?you want to help them with the skills they’ll need for future roles now.
 Show them ?you care and you’re invested in their long-term success.

-By being intentional in how you approach your team management, you will create a team of happy and engaged employees.
+By being intentional in how you lead your law firm team, you will create a team of happy and engaged employees.
 Keep your lines of communication open with your team.

 Finally, don’t feel you have to put on a front for your team.
 You may find yourself in uncharted territory—needing to have tough conversations.
 You may confront issues ?you’re not sure how to handle.
 Sometimes, starting conversations by acknowledging that this is hard for you, too, can help.